moq-wg/moq-transport/draft-ietf-moq-transport.md

 MOQT has a hierarchical data model, comprised of tracks which contain groups, and groups that contain objects.
-Inside of a group, the objects may be organized into subgroups.
+Inside of a group, the objects can be organized into subgroups.

 To give an example of how an applications might uses this data model, consider the` example of application sending a high and low resolution